nicoverbruggen/phpmon/README.md

 PHP Monitor is a universal application that runs natively on Apple Silicon **and** Intel-based Macs.

 * Your user account can administer your computer (required for some functionality, e.g. certificate generation)
-* macOS 11 Big Sur or higher (supports macOS 12 Monterey)
+* macOS 11 Big Sur or later
 * Homebrew is installed in `/usr/local/homebrew` or `/opt/homebrew`
 * Homebrew `php` formula is installed
 * Laravel Valet 3 recommended (but compatible with Valet 2)